$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 If your CRS score is 30 to 80 points below the current Express Entry draw cutoff, the best resource is one that ranks every available CRS intervention by points gained per dollar and per month invested — not one that simply lists the factors in the CRS formula.
 You already know what CRS measures.
 What you need is a decision framework that tells you which interventions are worth pursuing given your specific score, timeline, and budget.

 The short answer: for most CEC applicants sitting below the cutoff, the highest-ROI intervention is improving your language test score from CLB 8 to CLB 9.
-This single action can generate 50 to 70 additional CRS points through the skill transferability multiplier — more than any other standalone intervention.
-If you're further from the cutoff, basic French proficiency opens category-based draws at CRS scores 120+ points below general cutoffs.
+Reaching CLB 9 in all four abilities can unlock up to 50 skill-transferability points when paired with Canadian work experience — more than many other standalone interventions.
+If you're further from the cutoff, French proficiency can open category-based draws below general cutoffs.

 Why Generic "How to Improve Your CRS Score" Advice Fails